 - Versatile chisel tip creates multiple line widths

-- Dry erase markers in assorted colors for classroom, home, or office use
+- Includes: 8 dry erase markers in assorted colors

 - Dry erase markers with the most vibrant ink yet from EXPO